coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 ## Tweak for transferring big files (prevents cpu hogs)

 Sometimes I download movies from streaming moviesites (for travelling/offline purposes etc).
-Somehow using `rsync` or `cp` caused cpu spikes, and i solved that with this script:
+Somehow using `cp` caused cpu spikes, and i solved that with this script:

     #!/bin/bash
     # makes transferring big files cpu-friendly on chromebook